Oberstaufenbach: Sons and daughters of the town

-Oberstaufenbach's village square features an old vaulted basement upon which the festival hall has been built.
-Originally, though, this basement bore an old house that had to be torn down because it had fallen into disrepair.
-This was unfortunate, for this house had been the one where the violinist and musician Daniel Kuntz had been born.
 He was born here on 19 April 1860 and was one of the Wandermusikanten, travelling musicians who went around the world to earn their livelihood at their craft between 1861 and 1922.
 He later had musical training in the United States.
 Kuntz was one of the Boston Symphony Orchestra’s founding members, and he remained a member for 33 years.
 He enjoyed worldwide fame, bearing witness to which was his engagement at the age of 31 as a violin soloist at Bayreuth’s Festspielhaus.
 Daniel Kuntz died in Boston at the age of 99.
 He was the last surviving musician from the Boston Symphony Orchestra's founding season.